 The Cache Valley Arts Summit is a network of artists and more than 20 arts organizations who meet quarterly to coordinate calendars, promote best practices and partner on projects.
 We’ve been meeting for more than 10 years and have done some pretty amazing things.
 Please join us!

-We have held public town halls and professional development training and we have hosted events where candidates for public office can share their platform on the arts.
+We have held public town halls, professional development training, and we have hosted events where candidates for public office can share their platform on the arts.
 We discuss trends and review public policy and strategize ways to raise the perception of the public value of the arts.
-Many opportunities for collaboration arise from the meetings and conversations tend to continue in stairwells and hallways long after we officially adjourn.
-Groups planning arts events will often “pitch” their ideas to the group to build buy in and awareness of needs and opportunities.
+Many opportunities for collaboration arise from the meetings, and conversations tend to continue in stairwells and hallways long after we officially adjourn.
+Groups planning arts events will often “pitch” their ideas at the Arts Summit to build buy in and awareness of needs and opportunities.